scalacenter/course-management-tools/docs/reference-config.md

 studentify.exercise-project-prefix = exercise
 ```

-By default, the exercise folder names in a CMT main repo have to follow a naming
+By default, the exercise folder names in a CMT main repository have to follow
-convention and consists of three parts
+a naming convention and consists of three parts

 - an exercise prefix
 - an exercise number consisting of a 3-digit number with leading zeros,